 Every donor will have a specific way that they prefer to be contacted.
 However, when juggling all of your donors’ preferences, it can be challenging to remember each one’s preferred communication medium.

-To solve this problem, the KIT team has developed the “Best Way To Reach Out” feature that gives you the information you need to tailor your communications to specific donors.
-KIT’s sophisticated machine learning algorithm analyzes your outbound email data, donation history, and registered interactions to predict what medium an individual is most comfortable with.
+To solve this problem, the Fundraising KIT team has developed the “Best Way To Reach Out” feature that gives you the information you need to tailor your communications to specific donors.
+Fundraising KIT’s sophisticated machine learning algorithm analyzes your outbound email data, donation history, and registered interactions to predict what medium an individual is most comfortable with.

 The Importance of Segmentation